gizm00/pycon2016/README.md

 ## Setup locally

 I strongly suggest using the Docker containers for the tutorial, but here are some notes if you want to run the materials locally.
-Given the diversity of local machine setups its unlikely I will have time to devote to helping you debug your personal machine should you run into problems, FYI

 1. For a list of required pip packages see 'pycon2016/docker/requirements.txt'